Yuliia-M-QA/profile-description/README.md

 - Basic knowledge of HTML/CSS.
 Creation of basic queries in MySQL
 - Set up the PuTTY
 - Work with CLI console (terminal in IDE)
-- Understanding of STLC and SDLC: Agile (scrum, kanban)
+- Understanding of STLC and SDLC
 - Learning a GitHub )

 ##Achievements